Quarantine for Virginia Counties

 - Does not sting or bite humans or pets

 - Has been detected in nearby Winchester, VA

 - Feeds on the invasive Tree of Heaven

 - Secretes a smelly substance, honeydew, when feeding on a plant.
 Honeydew is then colonized by fungi, which gives it a black appearance, and coats the plant and ground below.

-Loudoun County is offering free training and information sessions to help increase awareness of the threat of the spotted lanternfly.
+Loudoun County is offering free virtual training and information sessions to help increase awareness of the threat of the spotted lanternfly.
 The educational sessions offered by the Virginia Cooperative Extension, Loudoun County are designed to equip homeowners associations, farmers and other individuals and organizations in the county with the information they need to help prevent the spread of the invasive insect.

 - Spotted Lanternfly Information Opens a New Window. - Loudoun Master Gardeners

 - Residential Control for Spotted Lanternfly - Virginia Cooperative Extension Opens a New Window.

 - Guidelines for the Control of Spotted Lanternfly (PDF) Opens a New Window. -Pennsylvania Department of Agriculture

 - Spotted Lanternfly Facts Opens a New Window. - U.S. Department of Agriculture